 HAPA: Historical Administration Program Association

-Since 1975, over 360 people have graduated from the Historical Administration Program.
-An active and extensive alumni association, the Historical Administration Program Association, supports the program and the current students in numerous ways, including through financial support for the fall and spring study trips.
-The association publishes a quarterly newsletter, HAPpenings; sponsors a yearly symposium; and maintains a current directory of alumni.
+Since 1975, over 370 people have graduated from the Historical Administration Program.
+An active and extensive alumni association, the Historical Administration Program Association supports the HA Program and the current students in numerous ways, including through financial support for the annual study trips, creation of the Historical Administration Program Scholarship, publication of the newsletter HAPpenings, and sponsorship of a yearly symposium.

 Click on the HAPA logo below to navigate to the website